 Fund-Raising.
 We may use your information to contact you to raise funds for Princeton HealthCare System Foundation.
-If you do not want us to send you such information, please contact us at the contact information listed at the end of this Notice.
-Fundraising materials will also explain how you can tell us that you do not want to be contacted in the future.
+We may provide your health information to the Princeton HealthCare System Foundation in accordance with applicable law, however you have the option to advise us that you don't want your health information shared in this manner (see "opt-out" info at the end of this Notice).
+Fundraising materials will also explain how you can tell us that you do not want to be contacted in the future

 Marketing Activities.
 We may contact you as part of our marketing activities, as permitted by law.

 Required by law.
 We may use and disclose information about you as required by law.
 For example, we may disclose information for the following purposes: